top of page

 "O Tannenbaum" (O Christmas tree):

 O Tannenbaum“ is a classic German Christmas carol that pays tribute to the beloved Christmas tree, a symbol of the holiday season.
 The poem reflects the enduring nature of the evergreen tree, reflecting the enduring spirit of Christmas.
 With its catchy melody and heartfelt lyrics, "O Tannenbaum" has become a staple of German holidays.
-And because of its simplicity, it is popular for learning German among the younger population.

 „Frohes Fest“ (Merry Christmas,Die Fantastischen Vier):

 Shifting gears to a more contemporary vibe, "Frohes Fest" from Die Fantastischen Vier brings a touch of modernity to the German Christmas music scene.
-This hip-hop track captures the holiday spirit of the season and the lively lyrics make it the perfect addition to any Christmas party
+This hip-hop track captures the holiday spirit of the season and the lively lyrics make it the perfect addition to any Christmas party.

 „Dinner for One“ – „same procedure“ (New Year`s eve tradition):

 Although not a song in the traditional sense, „Dinner for one“ it has become an iconic part of the German New Year's celebration.
 A short British comedy sketch, this 18-minute film has been broadcast on television every New Year's Eve since 1972 and has become a beloved New Year's Eve tradition.
-The phrase "the procedure itself" has even entered popular culture, denoting the repetition of rituals as one year passes into the next.

 „Prosit Neujahr“ (Happy new year):